-As soon as you get to Costa Rica put on your hiking shoes, get your binoculars ready, grab a camera, and go!
+As soon as you get to Costa Rica put on your hiking boot, get your binoculars ready, grab a camera, and go!
 There is no time to lose!
-This is an incredibly diverse country in the heart of Central America with over 160 parks, reserves, refuges, volcanoes, sanctuaries and other conservation areas that can be explored by walking.
-Locals have been so careful with their land that in it you are going to see Mother Nature at her best!
+This is an incredibly diverse country in the heart of Central America with over 160 parks, reserves, refuges, volcanoes, sanctuaries, and other conservation areas that can be explored by walking.
+Locals have been so careful with their land that in it, you are going to see Mother Nature at her best!

 Because of all of the options that I mentioned above, Costa Rica is a place where tons of travelers go to and the one that you want to go to if you are looking for guided walking holidays abroad and close encounters with nature.
-The country is world famous for up close encounters with amazing wildlife, colorful culture, lovely people and the posibility of a full-on immersion into a variety of ecosystems while hiking the well-marked trails scattered all over the country.
+The country is world-famous for up-close encounters with amazing wildlife, colorful culture, lovely people, and the possibility of a full-on immersion into a variety of ecosystems while hiking the well-marked trails scattered all over the country.

 Hiking in Costa Rica – What’s Your Style?

 – Do you want to hike through lowland forests and coastal wetlands?